 gene test negative, and matched for age and sex to first degree relatives of patients with positive gene tests.

 A2 – Interim Extension for recent onset Parkinson’s disease patients who continue to fulfil inclusion and exclusion criteria.

+A3 – Years 6 to 9 Extension for recent onset Parkinon’s disease patients who continue to fulfil inclusion and exclusion criteria.

+C1 – Years 6 to 9 Extension First degree relatives of PD patients who continue to fulfil inclusion and exclusion criteria.

 Table 1: Estimates of numbers related to gene tests.